Types of Copywriting Specialties Companies

 - Sales emails

-2. Business-to-Consumer (B2C)
+2. Business-to-Consumer (B2C) Copywriting

 The B2C industry uses a full range of copywritten materials, including direct response and content marketing, both in print and online.

-Once you’ve finished your research, you may eventually decide to order a filter online, or visit a local store to buy one.
+Once you’ve finished your research, you may eventually decide to order a filter online or visit a local store to buy one.

-And if you go to a store to buy your filter, you may also see some printed marketing materials, such as brochures, product sheets, or coupons and special promotions.
+And if you go to a store to buy your filter, you may also see printed marketing materials, such as brochures, product sheets, or coupons and special promotions.

-This is all part of B2C copywriting, and writing projects like these are used throughout every business you can imagine that sells directly to consumers.
+This is all part of B2C copywriting and writing projects like these are used throughout every business you can imagine that sells directly to consumers.

-3. Business-to-Business (B2B)
+3. Business-to-Business (B2B) Copywriting

 B2B businesses sell directly to other businesses, instead of consumers.
+Think of the suppliers, vendors, and professionals who support businesses to keep them humming.

 Many service providers also only deal directly with other businesses, such as staffing services, logistics consulting, or in-house training.